mrtgst/bashbreak/README.md

 ## Instructions

-You have two kinds of breaks during a work session: short and long.
-By default, you have 10 min work sprints, separated by short breaks of 1 min and with a long break of 15 min after 4 work sprints.
-Thus, each "work session" totals 1 h (including the breaks).
+You have two kinds of breaks during a **work session**: short and long.
+By default, you have 10 min work sprints, separated by short breaks of 1 min.
+After four such work sprints there is a long break of 15 min.
+Thus, each work session including breaks totals 1 h.
 You can of course change the settings to your liking.

 When a break is over, `bashbreak` checks if you are active at the computer before it starts the next work sprint.